-In this post, I’ve already talked about how having an elevated heart rate can make time slow down.
-According to this article about a study done at the Pavia University in Italy, the volume and tempo of music can help to raise your heart rate, which is great for preparing to play, but it can also help bring it down, which would come in handy for times when you’re feeling too hyped up or anxious, and need to calm yourself down a bit.
+This post has already talked about how having an elevated heart rate can make time slow down.
+According to this article about a study done at the Pavia University in Italy, music’s volume and tempo can help raise your heart rate, which is great for preparing to play.
+Still, it can also help bring it down, which would come in handy when you’re feeling too excited or anxious, and need to calm yourself down a bit.

 3. Learn new skills faster

-The same 2008 article mentioned above contends that the rhythm of music provides cues to improve the timing of key aspects of new skills.
-Well chosen music with lyrics that reinforce essential aspects of a new skill is also thought to be beneficial, as is the fun often added to a learning environment by music, and with it more intrinsic motivation to master new skills.
+The same 2008 article mentioned above contends that music’s rhythm provides cues to improve the timing of key aspects of new skills.
+Well-chosen music with lyrics that reinforce essential aspects of a new skill is also thought to be beneficial.
+The fun often added to a learning environment by music and more intrinsic motivation to master new skills.

 2. Move with more efficiency

-Listening to music while training has been shown to increase movement efficiency in rhythmic sports by allowing athletes to sync their movements with the music.
-In one study, participants who cycled in time to music found that they required 7% less oxygen to do the same work as compared to cycling with background (asynchronous) music.
+Listening to music while training has been shown to increase movement efficiency in rhythmic sports by syncing their movements with the music.
+In one study, participants who cycled in time to music found that they required 7% less oxygen to do the same work compared to cycling with background (asynchronous) music.
 Luckily for us, table tennis is one of the most rhythmic sports in existence!